barisozmen/deepaugment/README.md

 my_augmented_data = daug.apply(my_data, best_policies)
 ```

-## Results with CIFAR-10, ImageNet, & blabla
+## Results with CIFAR-10, ImageNet

 ## How it works?
 DeepAugment working method can be disected into three areas: